mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 per fi fty tons, rounding down to a minimum of one.
 A ship that runs out of Structure breaks up and is completely destroyed.

-The effects of damage are determined by subtracting the ship’s armor from the damage rolled by the weapon, then consulting the damage table to determine the number of hits infl icted.
+The effects of damage are determined by subtracting the ship's armor from the damage rolled by the weapon, then consulting the damage table to determine the number of hits infl icted.
 Then roll on the Location table for each hit.